 Secondly, as suggestion of Lincoln and Guba (1985), the effectiveness of member reflection should be considered to bolster a study's credibility.
 Member reflections encourage researchers to share and dialogue with participants about the study's findings, and it provides opportunities for questions, critique, feedback, affirmation, and even collaboration (Tracy, 2010).
-There are many forms of member reflections, such as member checking. member validation, and host verification that refer to methods of "taking findings back to the field and determining whether the participants recognize them as true or accurate" (Lindlof and Taylor, 2002).
+There are many forms of member reflections, such as member checking, member validation, and host verification that refer to methods of "taking findings back to the field and determining whether the participants recognize them as true or accurate" (Lindlof and Taylor, 2002).
 This method strengthens the collaboration between academics and practitioners in the research process and it is a good way to manage bias.

-Finally, triangulation is familiar with qualitative researchers as an effective mitigation against research bias.
-Denzin (1978) assumed that if two or more sources of data, theoretical lens, multiple types of data, or researchers converge on the same conclusion, then the conclusion is more credible.
-Some researchers argued Denzin's viewpoint that triangulation does not necessarily result in improved accuracy.
+Finally, triangulation is familiar with researchers effective qualitative as an mitigation against research bias.
+Denzin (1978) assumed that if two or more sources of data, theoretical lens, multiple types of data, or researchers converge on conclusion, then the conclusion is more credible.
+Some researchers argued Denzin's viewpoint that triangulation does necessarily result in improved accuracy.
 On the contrary, Tracy (2010) argued that different viewpoints of problems might help broaden scope, extend understanding, and encourage consistency in interpretation.
-In support to this practice, Rytter et al. (2007) multiple types collected of data via observations, interviews, conversations, documents and self-reflections to capture different perspectives of workforce facilitator, operations experts and active participants in their study.
+In support to this practice, Rytter et al. (2007) types collected multiple of data interviews, conversations, observations, documents and self-reflections to capture different perspectives of workforce facilitator, operations experts and active participants in their study.